 Trust the offline mode.
 The most common mistake is to delay or skip tracking because "I'll do it once I'm back online."
 The app handles offline; you don't need to.

 Don't bounce between devices mid-entry.
-Stopping a timer on the watch and editing the resulting entry on the iPad while offline mostly works, but the audit log gets noisier.
+Stopping a timer on the watch and editing the resulting entry on the iPad while offline mostly works, but you make conflicts more likely.
 Pick a device for the day.

 Sync proactively before long offline stretches.
 Right before a flight, open the app once, let it confirm "All synced."
 This guarantees the device starts the offline stretch with the freshest data.